hipeta/metap/README.md

 ## Usage

-1. download from git.
+1. Download metap from git.
-1. move the directory to quicklisp local-project directory.
+1. Move the directory to quicklisp local-project directory.
 1. (ql:quickload :meta-propagate)
 1. (metap:register-m1-m2-pair your-class your-metaclass) and your-class (and subclasses) become the instance of your-metaclass

-See cl-singleton-mixin (https://github.com/hipeta/cl-singleton-mixin) which is written by using this.
+See cl-singleton-mixin (https://github.com/hipeta/cl-singleton-mixin) which is written by using metap.

 ## License

-This software is released under the MIT License, see LICENSE file.
+Metap is released under the MIT License, see LICENSE file.